As someone who is not a big fan of chocolate (give me crisps any day of the week), the custom of giving Easter eggs doesn’t hold huge appeal.

 Don’t get me wrong – Baby Bookworm will have a visit from the Easter Bunny, but I think kids can sometimes end up with far more sweet stuff than they really need.

-So if you’d like an egg alternative for your child or someone else’s, here are five books with a suitably seasonal theme that make perfect Easter gifts…
+So if you’d like an egg alternative for your child or someone else’s, here are some books with a suitably seasonal theme that make perfect Easter gifts…

 Jane Foster’s Springtime. £6.99, Templar